codenlighten/bitcoin-decentral/roadmap.md

     * **Task 5.1.3:** Use this period to demonstrate large-scale block processing and publicize the results.

 * **Milestone 5.2: Third-Party Security Audits**
-    * **Task 5.2.1:** Engage one or more reputable security firms to perform a full audit of the BTCD codebase, focusing on changes from Bitcoin Core (ASERT, CTOR, Opcodes, UTXO commitments).
+    * **Task 5.2.1:** Engage one or more reputable security firms to perform a full audit of the BTCD codebase, focusing on changes from BitcoinDecentral Core (ASERT, CTOR, Opcodes, UTXO commitments).
     * **Task 5.2.2:** Publicly release the audit reports and implement all recommended fixes for critical vulnerabilities.

 * **Milestone 5.3: Mainnet Launch Preparation**